Prepress Resources

 • All files are converted to the GRACoL2013_CRPC6.icc CMYK color space for production.

-• We recommend you use this color space profile for your production.
+• We recommend this color space profile for production.

-• These color profiles and Adobe color settings file are freely available at from IDEAlliance.
+• These color profiles and Adobe color settings files are freely available from IDEAlliance.

 • CMYK is the preferred color mode for file submission.